uqs/daqtyl/README.md

 ## Notable Changes

 - Trackball holders for the fingers of the right hand (I haven't decided on the final placement).
+- Trackballs don't use dowels or ball bearings, but press-fit steel balls.
+This allows for much nicer twisting motion of the trackball (to mean wheel up/down).
-- Tighter spacing, works for MT3 keycaps
+- Tighter vertical spacing, works for MT3 keycaps.
+- TODO: tighter horizontal spacing for first and last column.
-- Three button cluster based off the "mini" cluster
+- Three button cluster based off the "mini" cluster.
-- Palm rests without silicone pads
+- Palm rests without silicone pads.
-- TODO: custom trackball holder for 2 sensors, so twisting the ball is supported.
 - 3 extra buttons for Mouse1-3.
-Don't ask, I got used to this setup.
+Don't ask, I got used to this setup, my WM greatly benefits.
+- rolling rotary encoders (like a proper mouse wheel).

 ## Generate OpenSCAD and STL models